ckan/ckanext-validation/README.md

 ## Versions supported and requirements

-This extension is currently tested in CKAN 2.9 (Python 3).
+This extension is currently tested in **CKAN 2.9 (Python 3)**.
+For previous CKAN versions and Python 2 you can use the 1.x versions, but those will not be supported going forward.

 It is strongly recommended to use it alongside [ckanext-scheming](https://github.com/ckan/ckanext-scheming) to define the